justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

 The `sqlite3.connect()` statement in Python creates a database if it does not exist.
 Then it connects to that database.

+1. Open VSCode for your `python_homework` folder.
+As you will create files as part of the lesson, create your `assignment7` branch now.
-1. Open your code editor within your `python_homework/assignment7` folder.
+2. Open your code editor within your `python_homework/assignment7` folder.
 Create a new Python script file called `school_a.py`.
 In your VSCode terminal, `cd` to the assignment7 folder.
-2. Add the following code to le with `sqlite3.connect()` to create or connect to a new SQLite database.
+3. Add the following code to that program to create or connect to a new SQLite database.

 ### **Example Code:**